roastduck/FreeTensor/docs/guide/build-and-run.md

 - `FT_PRETTY_PRINT=ON/OFF`.
 Enable/disable colored printing.
 - `FT_PRINT_ALL_ID=ON/OFF`.
 Print (or not) IDs of all statements in an AST.
 - `FT_WERROR=ON/OFF`.
 Treat warnings as errors (or not).
+- `FT_BACKEND_COMPILER_CXX`.
+The C++ compiler used to compiler the optimized program.
+Default to the same compiler found when building FreeTensor itself.
+- `FT_BACKEND_COMPILER_NVCC`.
+The CUDA compiler used to compiler the optimized program (if built with CUDA).
+Default to the same compiler found when building FreeTensor itself.

 This configurations can also set at runtime in [`ft.config`](../../api/#freetensor.core.config).